HesselM/rpicross_notes/02-network.md

 ## SSH from XCS: USB

-If you will only access the RPi via WiFi, this step is optional.
-In this step we enable SSH access over the USB connector, to ensure we can connect to the RPi an environments without network connectivity.
+If your RPi will always be accessed via WiFi, this step can be skipped.
+If not: in this step we enable SSH access over the USB connector, to ensure we can connect to the RPi in environments without network connectivity.

 1. If the RPi is running, shutdown, remove SDCard, connect the SDCard to the XCS and mount the smallest partition.
     ```